Skip to main content

 If approved by the HLC or if no prior approval is required, the Provost notifies the faculty, the Office of the Registrar, and the Library that the new degree has been approved and when it should be officially implemented.
 The faculty works with the Registrar’s office to build the appropriate curriculum for the catalog.
 The faculty may consult the Center for the Advancement of Teaching and Learning (CATL), Graduate Studies, and/or other institutional offices for advice on program development.

 When the program is ready for full implementation, and at least 4 weeks prior to full implementation, the Provost (or designee) submits a Notice of Implementation to APEI (apei@uwsa.edu), including the implementation year and term, the academic year in which the first review of the program will occur and the date by which the institution will submit the results of the first review to APEI, if HLC or other accrediting agency approval of the new program is required, and the desired CIP code for the new program.
-APEI will respond with formal notice and will notify UW HELP and other System offices of the program’s implementation.
+APEI will respond with formal notice and will notify Go Wisconsin Team and other System offices of the program’s implementation.
 Note that this step is necessary before the program will be added to the CDR or E-app.

 The chair of the new program and the dean work with Marketing and University Communication and Enrollment Services to properly market the program and recruit students.